 QBE

-International insurer with a dedicated Australian financial lines division.
-QBE offers specialist professional indemnity products designed for financial services firms including mortgage and finance brokers.
+ASX-listed insurer with a dedicated financial lines division.
+QBE offers specialist PI products designed for financial services firms including mortgage and finance brokers, with strong claims expertise.

 Financial lines specialist